 School of Continuing Studies Students who wish to report sexual misconduct may notify the University’s Title IX Coordinator or Deputy Title IX Coordinator.

-Michele Mackie, Deputy Title IX Coordinator for the School of Continuing Studies
+Amanda Fleury, Deputy Title IX Coordinator for the School of Continuing Studies

-Associate Dean of Academic Affairs and Compliance
+Associate Director, Academic Affairs and Compliance

 640 Massachusetts Avenue NW, Washington, D.C.
 20001